JackDinkel/Dinkel_CSCI2270_FinalProject/README.md

 	If code does not compile correctly, verify that g++ is properly installed.
 	To install g++, use the Linux command: sudo apt-get install g++

-	Additionally, a precompiled version of the original program can be found inside the exe folder.
-To run this, navigate to the directory in the comand line and use the command: ./a.out

 	Enjoy!